ayzo279/critikio/README.md

 ## Features in-development (stay tuned!)
 <ul>
   <li> **Exploration history** Users will be able to save their explorations to a repository accessable from the sidebar for view later.</li>
-  <li> **Open discovery** An alternative button option will be added to allow for free explorations of current hits instead of requiring target artists.
-Listen to artists you may not have heard from before.</li>
   <li> **Song data analysis** Compare the features of songs side by side to understand their similarities and differences.
 Explore the track-by-track, album-by-album feature variations from individual artists.</li>
 </ul>